komoot/photon/README.md

 photon requires Java, version 21+.

-If you want to run against an external database instead of using the embedded server, ElasticSearch 5.6 or OpenSearch 3.x is needed.
+If you want to run against an external database instead of using the embedded server, OpenSearch 3.x is needed.

 A planet-wide database requires about 220GB disk space (as of 2025, grows by about 10% a year).
 Using SSDs for storage is strongly recommended, NVME would